10.0.0.1

 Follow the steps below to reset your router:

-Note: Resetting your router will erase all custom settings you’ve configured, including your Wi-Fi name, password, and other personalized options.
-Use this option only if other solutions don’t work.
+Note: Resetting your router will erase all custom settings you’ve configured, including your Wi-Fi name, password, and other personalized settings.

 What You Can Do After Logging Into 10.0.0.1